arriving at work is never fun. imagine walking into this building – my office building – everyday flanked by these:

 ulous

-what the fuck?! right? every morning i must run the jesus gauntlet.
+wtf?! right? every morning i must run the jesus gauntlet.

 sometimes i think of that scene in the neverending story when atreyu has to pass between the two sphinxes that shoot lasers out of their eyes killing those who “do not feel their own worth.”